quicwg/base-drafts/draft-ietf-quic-tls.md

 (in hex, 0x1000000000000000000013b; or as an expression 2^88 + 2^8 + 0x3b).

-Once all octets have been processed in this fashion, the final integer value is encoded on 16 octets in network byte order.
+Once all octets have been processed in this fashion, the final integer value is encoded as 16 octets in network byte order.

 # Key Phases